 You can’t use your shoulder like you used to

 Key points about rotator cuff injury

 Your rotator cuff is one of the most important parts of your shoulder.
 It allows you to lift your arms and reach up.

-Injury and breakdown (degeneration) are the 2 main causes of rotator cuff tears.
+Injury and breakdown (degeneration) are the two main causes of rotator cuff tears.